 - It’s lucrative.
 With the right clients, you can earn substantially more than other writing services you provide.

 - No need for marketing.
 Because your name isn’t on the book, you don’t have to do any marketing to sell the book, which means you can proceed to the next project ASAP.
 Authors who don’t enjoy marketing often see this as even more beneficial than how much they earn from ghostwriting projects.
 (Unfortunately, you will still have to market yourself to get clients, but that’s content for another post.)

 - You can keep emotional distance.
 Because the book is not your own child, you’ll be able to see its strengths and weaknesses clearly, bringing a helpful perspective to the client.

 - The subject matter is fascinating.
 When you choose the right clients, you learn as you write: about other people’s lives, their professions and industries you otherwise might not come across.

-- It will make you a better writer.
+- It will help you write better.
 Ghostwriting consistently challenges your writing skills.
 If you’ve ever had trouble meeting your daily word count goals, try ghostwriting a book for a client who has already paid you!

 With those considerations in mind, it’s little wonder that writers want to know how to break into ghostwriting, but the process isn’t easy or fast.
 Becoming a ghostwriter is equal parts patience, determination, experience, confidence, marketing, and, well, luck.

 It’s that last part that most aspiring ghostwriters don’t want to hear, but it’s true — and we’ll get to why luck is a necessary ingredient in a moment.

 So how do you get started in this lucrative profession?